Bhup3n/githubTest/README.md

-# githubTestlolagain
+# Python Project tutorial code
-testing out the name of the repository
+the code for this is being uploaded onto github